sampoder/bart/README.md

 I then exported this as an SVG and set it up in Adobe Illustrator to be laser cut.
 I did this all at the [Jacobs Hall Makerspace](https://jacobsinstitute.berkeley.edu/making-at-jacobs/).

-The first laser cut had a slight problem, the engraving was too faint so it was hard to distingush the train design (I was engraving most of the arcylic and leaving the outline of train un-engraved):
+The first laser cut had a slight problem, the engraving was too faint so it was hard to distinguish the train design (I was engraving most of the acrylic and leaving the outline of train un-engraved):

 <img width="600" src="https://github.com/user-attachments/assets/841f2f24-9a86-47bc-8b55-f44e0a48e0d8" />